 In addition to programmatic changes, CMS is also proposing to overhaul the Medicare and Medicaid EHR Incentive Programs to focus on interoperability, improve flexibility, relieve burden and place emphasis on measures that require the electronic exchange of health information between providers and patients.
 To better reflect this new focus, CMS is renaming the EHR Incentive Programs to the Promoting Interoperability (PI) Programs.

 Submit questions you have about the EHR program.
-We will publish the most frequently asked questions on our FAQs page to provide an overview of the main provision of the Kentucky Medicaid EHR Incentive (Promoting InterOperability) Program.
-Providers may log onto the EHR Incentive Program to begin the EHR participation process, view or check status of their attestation.
+Providers may log onto the attestation site to begin the EHR participation process, view or check status of their attestation.

-Office of Administrative and Technological Services: For questions regarding eligible professional patient volume, please call Amanda Ridgeway at (502) 564-0105, ext.
+For questions regarding eligible professional patient volume, EHR vendor verification, and any other program questions, please call Amanda Ridgeway at (502) 564-0105, ext.
 2463.

 For EHR selection, training, and technical assistance, please contact the regional extension centers (RECs) listed below.

 Kentucky Regional Information Organization (KY RHIO), (855) 385-2089, email